Instruments available to play in our program:

 What is the procedure if the instrument I rented needs maintenance or repair?

-For those who rented an instrument through M.U.S.E., Tigard Music is our repair service provider.
+For those who rented an instrument through M.U.S.E., Music and The Arts (formally Tigard Music) is our repair service provider in Tigard.
 The procedure is to take the instrument in and they will access what needs to be done.
 If it is over a certain dollar amount, approval of repair will be needed by M.U.S.E.
 If parents took the coverage, there is no charge for work done.
 If work exceeds the allowed repair allowance, M.U.S.E. needs to get approval from the company that supplies us with the instruments before work can be done.
 If not approved, the instrument will need to be shipped back for repair.
 This is usually only when an instrument is badly damaged.

 Do we keep renting the instrument over the summer or do we have to return it?